Redesigning VEED’s Onboarding Experience

 Impactful design isn't always about adding more. 💗

-By changing to a clean, simple yet delightful design we drastically improved completion rates by adding simplicity at the right time.
+A clean, simple yet delightful design drastically improved completion rates.

 Progressive disclosure helps the user focus. 👀

-By applying progressive disclosure principles users were more able to focus on the main task at hand.
+Through progressive disclosure users were more able to focus on the main task at hand.

 Help users understand their progress 🎯

-By applying the Zeigarnik Effect users were more likely to complete due to clearly seeing how many steps they needed to go through.
+By leveraging Zeigarnik Effect users were more likely to complete by showing steps.